Embarrassing waxing questions answered

 What about a Brazilian or Hollywood wax?

 These popular waxes involve removing almost (Brazilian) or all (Hollywood) your pubic hair.
 The hair between the buttocks is also removed so you’ll need to remove your underwear and bring your knees up towards your chest.
-However, some therapists will work around you if you feel uncomfortable — for example you can pull your panties towards one side until the hair is removed from that area before covering it up again and doing the same on the other side.
+However, some therapists will work around you if you feel uncomfortable.
+For example, you can pull your panties to one side until the hair is removed from that area before covering it up again and doing the same on the other side.
 Your therapist will have done hundreds of these treatments before and won’t judge you.

 Should I trim my pubic hair before a Brazilian wax?
 And how long is too long?

 Up to 1/2 inch should be fine.
-If your hair is any longer you may feel some discomfort when the wax is applied and it will make it trickier for your therapist to get the job done.
+If your hair is any longer you may feel some discomfort when the wax is applied.
+It will also make it trickier for your therapist to get the job done.
 Trim excess hair down beforehand or shave and wait a couple of weeks for it to grow back before returning to the salon.

 Is it normal to get your face waxed?